top of page

 Beyond Borders, Criminal Injustice

-SB 1, the General Appropriations Bill, would govern how Texas’ current $188+ billion budget would be spent over the next two years.
-This year, with a historic $30+ billion in surplus, this bill would continue investing more than $4 billion in militarizing the border instead of humanitarian relief efforts.
+SB & HB 1, the General Appropriations Bill, would govern how Texas’ current $188+ billion budget would be spent over the next two years.
+This year, with a historic $30+ billion in surplus, the bills would continue investing more than $4 billion in militarizing the border instead of humanitarian relief efforts.
 Moreover, Texas would continue investing nearly $200 million in kids' jails instead of investing in local community solutions to keep kids home.

 Testimony: